Alcaraz and Sinner both reach Wimbledon quarterfinals and are 1 match away from another meeting

 Both men reached the quarterfinals on Sunday as Alcaraz held off an attempted comeback by Ugo Humbert to win 6-3, 6-4, 1-6, 7-5 on Centre Court.
 Sinner then beat Ben Shelton 6-2, 6-4, 7-6 (9) on No. 1 Court after saving four set points in the third set.

 Alcaraz beat Sinner in five sets in the French Open semifinals in June en route to his first title at Roland Garros and the two would meet again in the last four if they win their next matches.
-Alcaraz will play the winner between No. 12 Tommy Paul and Roberto Bautista Agut while Sinner — this year's Australian Open champion — faces No. 5 Daniil Medvedev or No. 10 Grigor Dimitrov.
+Alcaraz will play the winner between No. 12 Tommy Paul and Roberto Bautista Agut, while Sinner faces No. 5 Daniil Medvedev, who advanced when No. 10 Grigor Dimitrov retired with an apparent leg injury while trailing 5-3 in the first set.

+Dimitrov had led 3-0 but appeared to hurt himself when he slipped on the grass.
+He tried to keep playing after a medical timeout before retiring.

+Emma Raducanu also needed a medical timeout after a slip early in the third set against qualifier Lulu Sun and went on to lose 6-2, 5-7, 6-2 on Centre Court.
+Raducanu, the 2021 U.S. Open champion, was the last British player left in either the men's or women's tournaments but had pulled out of playing mixed doubles with Andy Murray on Saturday because of a sore wrist.

-Both players came up with some spectacular shots when it mattered on Sunday.
+Earlier, both Alcaraz and Sinner came up with some spectacular shots when it mattered.

 Alcaraz's match against Humbert had seemed all but over when the Spaniard clinched the second set by chasing down several seemingly out-of-reach shots on set point, even falling over after hitting one forehand and quickly getting back up to get to the next ball.